-In a previous article I outlined my thoughts on the usefulness of early stage financial modelling (“Early Stage “What-if” Economic Analysis – How Useful Is It?”).
-My observation was that it is definitely useful to take a few days to build a simple cashflow model yourself to help you understand the project.
-By “simple” I mean simple.
+In a previous article I outlined my thoughts on the usefulness of early stage financial modelling (“Early Stage “What-if” Mine Economic Analysis – Its Valuable”).
+My observation was that it is useful to take a few days to build a simple cashflow model to help your team better understand your project.

-This article describes one of the techniques that I use to take a quick look at any project; whether it is for a client wishing to understand his project at a high level; or whether it is a project that I have read about and am curious about its viability.
-It takes about 10 minutes to plug the numbers into the template to get quick results.
-The image below is an example of the simple model that I use.
+This blog describes one of the techniques that I use to take a super-quick look at any project; whether it is for a client wishing to understand his project at a high level; or whether it is a project that I have read about.
+There isn’t any actual study or production schedule available yet.
+Maybe there is only a mineral resource estimate available.

-The 1D model simply relies on life of mine (“LOM”) totals to estimate the total revenue, total operating cost, and total profit in order to determine how much capital expenditure the project can tolerate.
+The 1D model simply relies simple on life of mine (“LOM”) totals to estimate the total revenue, total operating cost, and total profit.
+This determines how much capital expenditure the project can tolerate.

-Using estimated metal prices and recoveries, the first step is to calculate the incremental revenue generated by each tonne of ore (see a previous article “11.
-Rock Value Calculator – What’s My Rock Worth?”).
-Next that revenue per tonne is multiplied by the total ore tonnage to arrive at the total revenue over the life of mine.
+Using estimated metal prices and recoveries, the first step is to calculate the incremental revenue generated by each tonne of ore (see a previous article “Ore Value Calculator – What’s My Ore Worth?”).

 The second step is to determine the life of mine operating cost, and again this simple calculation is based on estimated unit operating costs multiplied by the total tonnages being handled.